 A unique and effective hair removal method

-What makes laser a unique and effective light-based hair removal treatment is because it is monochromatic, coherent and collimated.
-This means that it has more focus which enabling it to precisely control where the energy is being delivered so that the laser absorbs into the hair without damaging the skin.
+What makes laser a unique and effective light-based hair removal treatment is that it is monochromatic, coherent, and collimated.
+This means that it has more focus which enables it to precise control where the energy is being delivered so that the laser absorbs into the hair without damaging the skin.
 And it is effective hair removal for men and women.

 Laser hair removal requires multiple treatments.
 This is because the laser works best when hairs are in an early growth stage (referred to as anagen), and all the hairs are not in this phase at the same time.